-Located between Venice and Milan in northern Italy near Lake Garda, Verona sits on both sides of the Adige river and has been awarded a World Heritage Site by UNESCO because of its urban structure and architecture.
+Verona sits on both sides of the Adige river, between Venice and Milan in northern Italy near Lake Garda.
+It has been awarded a World Heritage Site by UNESCO because of its urban structure and architecture.
 Despite being a modern Italian city, Verona is, at heart, a compact and attractive renaissance town.

 🏨 Best mid-range hotel: | Hotel Colomba d’Oro |